This page defines the RFP-Accounts Receivable billing process.

 The right side of the RFP section shows any RFP Payments that have been made.
 The Amount Paid shows money your customer has paid, while the Credit Available lists the amount available to be applied to delivery invoices.
 A $0 credit available means that particular credit has already been applied to a delivery invoice.

 This tab displays all the delivery invoices that have been created for this sales order.
 A delivery invoice details the specific goods and services that have been marked as delivered by technicians or project managers.
-This is an internal invoice used simply for tracking the income and expenses for your sales order.
+This is an internal invoice used for tracking the income and expenses for your sales order.
+Delivery invoices are also used by QuickBooks to determine sales tax liability.

 - Ref# – the invoice number of the delivery invoice.